 Medical Editor: John P. Cunha, DO, FACOEP

-Aci-Jel Vaginal Jelly (acetic acid/ricinoleic acid/oxyquinoline) is used to help restore and maintain the natural acid balance (pH) of the vagina, thereby treating vaginal infections (e.g., yeast, fungi) or making them less likely to occur.
-Acetic acid is commonly known as vinegar.
-Oxyquinoline and ricinoleic acid are added to help acetic acid work better.
-Common side effects include mild vaginal irritation/itching/burning.
+Aci-Jel Vaginal Jelly (acetic acid/ricinoleic acid/oxyquinoline) is a combination of a vinegar (acetic acid) and ingredients that help the acetic acid work better used to help restore and maintain the natural acid balance (pH) of the vagina, thereby treating vaginal infections (e.g., yeast, fungi) or making them less likely to occur.

 Our Aci-Jel Vaginal Jelly (acetic acid/ricinoleic acid/oxyquinoline) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.